random-geek/meshport/README.md

 ![screenshot](screenshot.png)

-Meshport is a mod which allows easy exporting of scenes from Minetest to a `.obj` file, complete with materials and textures.
+Meshport is a mod which allows easy exporting of scenes from Minetest to `.obj` files, complete with materials and textures.
 These models can be imported directly into Blender or another 3D program for rendering and animation.

 This mod is still in the "alpha" phase; as such, many types of nodes are not yet able to be exported.
 See below for more details.